Existential Therapy: The Existential Approach And How It Helps Mental Health

 This anxiety often lies at the heart of our human existence.
 We may not be able to wish the givens away, and if we try to pretend they don't exist, our subconscious mind may still hold those fears.
 So, what can you do?
 How can you live your life in fear or denial?
 The answer for existential therapists is usually that you must balance awareness of the given and overwhelming fear.

-Focus on the here and now and the future
+Focus on the here and now and the future through the existential approach

 This therapy generally focuses on the present but also on the future.
 You may talk briefly about the past, but usually only as a tool for making better decisions now and in the future.
 An important aspect of making those current and future choices can be accepting responsibility for past choices and being aware of the consequences of those choices.
 However, the primary work in this therapy is normally to examine your current beliefs and awareness to prepare yourself to make better decisions when they arise.